jrsconfitto/ZOMGOctocatz/readme.md

 i'm pretty sure (i haven't tried though) that this will only work on Windows 7.
 If i'm wrong [i would love to know about it](http://twitter.com/jugglingnutcase).

 [Create an issue](https://github.com/jugglingnutcase/ZOMGOctocatz/issues) or tweet me [@jugglingnutcase](http://twitter.com/jugglingnutcase) and i'll try my best to take care of it.

-## i'm so mad(ly in love) with this project that i want to help

-Buuhhhhh-OK!
-Fork and PR :)

-i dont know why you'd want to dig into this horrible hacky code that most likely isn't worth your time, but if you want to teach me how the real .NET programmers write code, then i will happy enjoy the lesson :) (Seriously, no sarcasm. i would love input on how to write better code)

-You'll want [7zip](http://www.7-zip.org/) to run the build script.